 Biometric readers only require the finger to touch one small area that is easily wiped down.
 To ensure it stays clean wipe it down frequently and have Purell hand sanitizer available next to the device.

 For Tardy Kiosk, Positive Attendance, and Food Service keypads, with a soft cloth or paper towel use 70% Isopropyl rubbing alcohol to wipe your device clean.
+Do not spray device directly, dampen cloth and proceed to wipe down device.
 Lysol or Clorox disinfectant wipes can be used as well.

 If you have any questions in regards to the cleaning of your devices, reach out to firstname.lastname@example.org